A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in Pennsylvania to remain in the country after graduation will be critical: in 2009 almost one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+Fixing the US immigration system to make it easier for students trained in Pennsylvania to remain in the country after graduation will be critical.
+In 2013, more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 60 percent of the engineering PhDs granted in the state.

 Foreign-born students create jobs for Pennsylvanians and often provide the technological innovations that drive economic growth in the state.
 A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 In 2010 more than one in seven STEM workers with an advanced degree in Pennsylvania were foreigners.
 By 2020, Pennsylvania will need to fill 258,610 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.